DirWalk/git-repo-init/README.md

 repository.
 This requires a GitHub `Personal Access Token`, which can be made in your GitHub accounts Developer settings.

-In order to authenticate GitHub, `git-repo-init.py` will prompt for your `Personal Access Token` and use it for the POST authentication as well as the HTTPS connection method for your repository if you didn't choose to use SSH.
+`git-repo-init.py` will prompt for your `Personal Access Token` and use it for the POST authentication, as well as the HTTPS connection method for your repository if you didn't choose to use SSH.
 If SSH connection is requested, the standard SSH key procedures apply.